-- Written policies, procedures and internal controls, based on the dealer's assessment of the money laundering and terrorist financing risk associated with its business; - Appointment of a compliance officer who is responsible for ensuring that the program is implemented effectively; - Provision for ongoing training of relevant persons concerning their responsibilities under the program; and - Independent testing to monitor and maintain an adequate program.
+- Written policies, procedures and internal controls, based on the dealercs assessment of the money laundering and terrorist financing risk associated with its business; - ["] Appointment of a compliance officer who is responsible for ensuring that the program is implemented effectively; - " Provision for ongoing training of relevant persons concerning their responsibilities under the program; and - ["] Independent testing to monitor and maintain an adequate program.

-LKI is defined as a dealer under these rules and has implemented all USA PATRIOT Act provisions as required.
+LKI is defined as a dealer under these rules and has implemented all relevant USA PATRIOT Act provisions as required under the law.